FortechRomania/js-team-showcase/how-we-work/project-setup.md

 # Standard Project Setup

 ### Common
 We try to approach all projects, small or large, with a consistent project setup.
-This includes things like [a common eslint config](https://github.com/FortechRomania/js-team-showcase/blob/master/how-we-work/coding-guidelines.md), a common to npm tasks and git flows, a common folder structure.
+This includes things like [a common eslint config](https://github.com/FortechRomania/js-team-showcase/blob/master/how-we-work/coding-guidelines.md), a common approach to npm tasks and git flows, a common folder structure.
 Towards the end of the document, we will go through the specific setup aspects for React/Angular or other framework centric projects.

 Let's have a look at a standard `package.json` on one our our projects:
 ```javascript